Indonesia and North Korea share a unique and unlikely friendship, built on decades of diplomatic ties, cultural exchanges, and historical connections.

 As Indonesia transitioned from Sukarno’s leadership to Suharto’s New Order regime in the late 1960s and eventually evolved into the modern democracy it is today, its relationship with North Korea remained stable.

-While the political landscapes of both nations shifted, cultural and sports exchanges helped maintain ties.
+Overtime, the political landscapes of both nations shifted, but cultural and sports exchanges helped maintain ties.

 North Korean athletes competed in events like the Asian Games, while Indonesian audiences were introduced to North Korean art and performances.